shoui520/shoui520.github.io/docs/resources.md

 #### Yomichan
 Yomichan, a browser add-on that allows you to look up Japanese words easily.

 - [Get Yomichan](https://foosoft.net/projects/yomichan/) - A pop up dictionary.
 You MUST have this.
 This is an absolute must have.
-Japanese has a crazy writing system.
-You see all these tools and resources made just so you can learn it?
+It is extremely useful for reading.
 - Tutorial: [click here](https://learnjapanese.moe/yomichan)
 - [shoui Yomichan Dictionaries Collection](https://learnjapanese.link/dictionaries)
 - [Marv's miscallenous dictionaries](https://github.com/MarvNC/yomichan-dictionaries)